-Banks will have to (a) adopt, by June 30, 2009, (b) update upon the occurrence of any significant organizational change, and (c) file, upon request, with the Bank of Italy, a "corporate governance plan,"67 The corporate governance plan will need to be approved by the corporate body in charge of the strategic supervision function and adopted with the favorable
+Banks will have to (a) adopt, by 30 June 2009, (b) update upon the occurrence of any significant organizational change and (c) file, upon request, with the Bank of Italy, a "corporate governance plan" 6-7.
+The corporate governance plan will need to be approved by the corporate body in charge of the strategic supervision function and adopted with the favorable opinion of the body entrusted with the control function.

-Each bank's corporate governance plan will need to detail (i) the reasons why the corporate governance model chosen by the shareholders is the most suitable to ensure efficient management and control, and (ii) the choices made with respect to the organizational structure of the bank (e.g., tasks, powers and composition of the governing bodies; delegated powers; accounting audit system; incentive and remuneration schemes; and information flows), shareholders' rights (e.g., withdrawal rights and quorums for shareholders' meetings to vote on resolutions and for challenging shareholders' or board resolutions), financial structure (e.g., classes of shares and limits to their transfer, other equity-like securities, and segregated assets), and procedures for handling conflicts of interest (e.g., related-party transactions, directors' obligations).
+Each bank's corporate governance plan will need to detail (i) the reasons why the corporate governance model chosen by the shareholders is the most suitable to ensure efficient management and control (ii) the choices made with respect to the organizational structure of the bank (e.g., tasks, powers and composition of the governing bodies; delegated powers; accounting audit system; incentive and remuneration schemes; information flows), shareholders' rights (e.g., withdrawal rights, quorums for shareholders' meetings to vote on resolutions and for challenging shareholders' or board resolutions), financial structure (e.g., classes of shares and limits to their transfer, other equity-like securities, segregated assets), and procedures for handling conflicts of interest (e.g., related-party transactions, directors' obligations).